How to Clean Roomba Brushes?

 Roomba 880

-Besides color differences, both interfaces have the same size and IR sensor at the front.
+Apart from color differences, both interfaces have the same size and IR sensor at the front.
 A release lever is located at the back.

 Once you have learned how to clean Roomba brushes and other maintenance procedures, it is time to start cleaning your Roomba regularly.
 The robot can be cleaned in just 30 minutes.